nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 2a1.
 Trackermon shows an error message to user, indicating the import has failed.

       Use case ends.

 * 5a.
-Chosen file is not a JSON file.
+Chosen file is a corrupted JSON file.

     * 5a1.
-Trackermon shows a message informing the user that only JSON files can be imported.

-      Use case ends.

-* 5b.
-Chosen file is a corrupted JSON file.

-    * 5b1.
 Trackermon shows a message informing the user that the chosen file may be corrupted.

       Use case ends.